Print Friendly

 Three publications are printed and/or published online daily by the Legislature.
 The Senate and House Journals give a chronological account of the daily proceedings, including the roll call vote upon all actions which require a recorded vote.

 The Journals are published online daily upon completion of each day’s session and printed in limited quantity by the following morning.
 The Mini-Data is published online and printed in limited quantity daily and is available before the session begins each morning.
-It lists House and Senate bills in numerical order and gives an abbreviated description and the last action on each bill.
-The Weekly Bill Status, published weekly by Monday morning, lists all bills and resolutions in numerical order, gives more detailed descriptive information and recaps all action on that bill, including roll call votes.
+It lists bills in numerical order and gives an abbreviated description and the last action on each bill.
+The Weekly Bill Status, published online weekly by Monday morning, lists all bills and resolutions in numerical order, gives more detailed descriptive information and recaps all actions taken on the bill(s), including roll call votes.
 The Weekly Bill Status also includes a complete subject index of legislation introduced.

-Copies of these publications and all bills, resolutions, proclamations and memorials are available from the Legislative Information Center located on the Garden Level of the Capitol building.
+These publications and all bills, resolutions, proclamations and memorials are available online and at the Legislative Information Center located on the Garden Level of the Capitol building.

 Legislative Council

-The Legislative Council, established in 1963, oversees the management responsibilities and permanent staff of the Legislature, is comprised of the President Pro Tempore of the Senate, the Speaker of the House of Representatives, the majority and minority leaders of each house, and four senators and four representatives – two from each party.
-The Legislative Council meets twice annually, in the spring and in the fall.
+Established in 1963, the Legislative Council oversees the management responsibilities and permanent staff of the Legislature.
+It includes the President Pro Tempore, Speaker of the House, majority and minority leaders of each house, and eight additional members (four senators and four representatives, two from each party).
+The Council meets twice yearly, in spring and fall.

 Joint Finance-Appropriations Committee